inoculator/SnapshotManager/Readme.md

 ### intermediate Scale

 There is no need to run in full scale.
 You can use the functions also in a standalone or manual setup.
-Just copy the files in the functions folder to you KVM host and load them from the pwsh console.
+Just copy the files in the functions folder to your KVM host and load them from the pwsh console.
-You can add them to your $profile to automate on startup.
+You can add them to your ```$profile``` to automate on startup.
 Read the information in each function how to use them.